AirshipCMS/Docs/Collections.md

 To change the sort order of collection items, click the `Sort Order` filter, then click the [ICON] Edit Icon that appears within the Sort Order filter.
 Drag and drop items into the desired order, then click Save Sort Order.

 ### Set the published site display order of Collection Items (Superadmins Only)
-Setting the sort order in the Admin adds a "sorting_position: value to items.
+Setting the sort order in the Admin adds a "sorting_position" value to items.
 However, the display order of items on a published site is determined by how the developer chooses to render items in a collection.
 See [Collection Templates](/documentation/view/collection-templates) for more information on displaying lists of items in a collection.